 Opportunities for Combining Job Access/Reverse Commute, and Low-Income and Minority Elderly Transportation Services: The study will explore the potential for coordinating existing transportation services in three municipalities selected to meet both the needs of low-income and employment-related trips.
 This will include: identifying existing job access/reverse commute and elderly transportation services; determining the distribution of low-income and minority elderly households; identifying travel-need characteristics and destinations by trip type for both groups; and assessing the appropriateness of sharing vehicles/providers.
+In addition to performing the tasks identified above, CTPS will assist the MPO in applying previously adopted environmental justice for the LRTP and TIP.

-TRANSPORTATION EQUITY/ENVIRONMENTAL JUSTICE SUPPORT
+TRANSPORTATION EQUITY/ENVIRONMENTAL JUSTICE SUPPORT (CONT.)